gmamaladze/george-mamaladze-cv/index.md

 The SIMATIC WinCC Unified System is a new generation of Siemens HMI and SCADA visualization products designed for industrial applications in machine building and factory automation ([siemens.com/wincc-unified](https://www.siemens.com/wincc-unified)).
 It addresses the modern challenges of digitization in manufacturing by providing a flexible and open platform with IT/OT integration capabilities.

+**Responsibilities**
 - Defining technology strategy, aligning product roadmap with business goals and partners
 - Led and mentored the engineering team Architects
 - Drove the technology roadmap, scanning for innovations, defining development guidelines and tool chains
 - Oversaw the entire development lifecycle, allocating technical resources, collaborating with product owners, finance, and executive leadership to ensure timely delivery and market fit

+**Key Achievement**
-*Key Achievement:* After 3 years of development of the newly founded business line, delivered the first version of the product to market (currently in limited release, broad release planned)
+- After 3 years of development of the newly founded business line, delivered the first version of the product to market (currently in limited release, broad release planned)

 `Jul 2022 - Present`
 __Chief Technical Advisor (part-time, freelance)__, *Syniotec*, Bremen, Germany (remote)

-Syniotec is a fast-growing startup providing digital solutions to the construction industry, enabling companies to optimize operations through IoT-driven telematics and software platforms.
+[Syniotec](https://www.syniotec.com) is a fast-growing startup providing digital solutions to the construction industry, enabling companies to optimize operations through IoT-driven telematics and software platforms.
 As Chief Technical Advisor, I function in practice as the part-time CTO, shaping product vision, technical strategy, and long-term platform strategy.

-**Responsibilities:**
+**Responsibilities**
 - Defined the technical roadmap ensuring scalability, security, and maintainability.
 - Advised the founding team and management.
 - Mentored engineering teams on best practices in microservices, DevOps, and cloud infrastructure.
 - Managed technology stack, vendor partnerships, and integration strategies.

-**Key Achievements:**
+**Key Achievements**
 - Established technical standards and processes that enabled Syniotec’s transition from startup to scaling vendor.
 - Redesigned the cloud-native backbone of Syniotec software to scale for thousands of concurrent users and data streams.

----

 `May 2018 - May 2022`
 __Senior Software Architect__, *Siemens AG – Corporate Technology*, Munich, Germany

 Siemens Corporate Technology served as the central research and innovation hub for Siemens AG.

-**Responsibilities:**
+**Responsibilities**
 - Designed and conceived cloud-native system architectures for strategic projects.
 - Advised business units on cloud transformation and innovation.
 - Performed architecture reviews and mentored development teams.
 - Conducted technology research, academic collaboration, and conference talks.

-**Key Achievements:**
+**Key Achievements**
 - Led the architecture for Spectrum Power digital grid control system (real-time platform with Kubernetes, Kafka, Flink).
 - Architected “Energy as a Service,” a scalable microservice platform for renewable energy analytics.

----

 `Oct 2018 - Jan 2019`
 __International Advisor for Small Businesses (ASB)__, *EBRD (European Bank for Reconstruction and Development)*, Global (part-time, freelance)